 The next-to-leading QCD corrections to the coefficients above enter only $P_0$.
 The top dependent terms where known from the work of Fred Gilman and collaborators although they have written them in a different manner as Fred was involved in this field before PBE was introduced.
 Moreover $P_0$ at LO was known as well.

 The structure of QCD corrections to this decay belongs to class 7 introduced in Section 2 which is a bit special.
-In this language what was known in 1993 was the leading order represented by an $1/\alpha_s$ in $P_0$ and the top mass dependent part of the NLO represented by $Y_0$ and $Z_0$.
+In this language what was known in 1993 was the leading order represented by the $1/\alpha_s$ term in $P_0$ and the top mass dependent part of the NLO represented by $Y_0$ and $Z_0$.

 Our goal was to calculate the remaining, top mass independent, NLO corrections to $P_0$ that are of $\ord(1)$ in the $\alpha_s$ expansion.
 The most difficult part in this calculation is the evaluation of the two-loop anomalous dimension matrix involving the operators $Q_1 ....
 Q_6$ and the semi-leptonic operator $Q_{7V}$ \footnote{$Q_{7A}$ has no anomalous dimensions and in addition does not mix with the remaining operators.
 Therefore the only scale uncertainty in its Wilson coefficient originates in $m_t(\mu_t)$ in $Y_0(x_t)$.
-This uncertainty is practically removed through the inclusion of QCD corrections to this function that we have made in the context of NLO calculation for $K_L\to\mu^+\mu^-$ in Section 5.
-In $K_L\to\pi^0 e^+e^-$ these corrections appear first at the NNLO level.}.
-The $6\times6$ submatrix was already known from the work of Munich and Rome groups and only mixing between these six operators and $Q_{7V}$ had to be calculated at two-loop level: as the later operator has no anomalous dimension only {\it six} elements of this matrix had to be calculated.
+This uncertainty is practically removed through the inclusion of QCD corrections to this function that we have made in the context of the NLO calculation for $K_L\to\mu^+\mu^-$ in Section 5.
+In $K_L\to\pi^0 \ell^+\ell^-$ these corrections appear first at the NNLO level.}.
+The $6\times6$ submatrix was already known from the work of Munich and Rome groups and only mixing between these six operators and $Q_{7V}$ had to be calculated at the two-loop level: as the later operator has no anomalous dimension only {\it six} elements of this matrix had to be calculated.
 The relevant diagrams are given in Fig.~\ref{diag:5}.
 After all the hard calculations that we performed before, this one turned out to be a relatively easy one and after a month of work the two-loop $7\times 7$ matrix relevant for this decay and subsequently $P_0$ at NLO was known.